 For purposes of determining percentages of PSE’s who may work the window (10% in level 22 and above, 20% in level 21 and below), how are the career retail clerks whose duties include working the window determined?

-ANSWER: Any career clerks are counted (both FTR and PTF) whose duty assignments include a position description with window responsibility (e.g., SSA, Lead Clerk Retail, SSDA, etc.) lWhether career clerks who occupy duty assignments with window credit are actually utilized on the window may be challenged at the local level.
+ANSWER: Any career clerks are counted (both FTR and PTF) whose duty assignments include a position description with window responsibility (e.g., SSA, Lead Clerk Retail, SSDA, etc.) Window duties will not be unnecessarily added to duty assignments solely to circumvent this restriction.
+Failure to utilize a window credit for one continuous accounting period would be evidence of such circumvention.
+Whether career clerks who occupy duty assignments with window credit are actually utilized on the window may be challenged at the local level.

 In Post Offices, level 21 and below, may PSE’s work the window if there are less than three (3) career retail clerks whose duties include working the window in the office?